 To support ISAE members to attend annual congresses.
-The minimum allocation will be the sum equivalent to the cost of the registration or accommodation (but usually not travel).
-The total sum of money to be allocated to this fund will be determined yearly, depending on the Society's financial situation, but will be no less than GBP 2000
+The minimum allocation will be the sum equivalent to the cost of the Congress registration fee, with a potential contribution to accommodation (but not travel) expenses.
+The total sum of money to be allocated to this fund will be determined yearly, depending on the Society's financial situation, but will be no less than GBP 2000.